How Much Does Lawn Care Cost?

 Q. Does frequent mowing thicken grass?

-Frequent mowing can thicken your grass if you leave at least 2 inches of length so it can properly photosynthesize for good health.
+Frequent mowing can thicken grass if at least 2 inches of length are left so it can properly photosynthesize for good health.
 Mowing frequently promotes horizontal growth and thicker roots.
 Weekly mowing encourages grass to spread and become thicker, creating a lush lawn.
 Besides being attractive, thick grass has practical benefits; it converts carbon dioxide to oxygen, filters pollutants, and combats erosion.

 Q. How do I manage to keep my lawn green during the summer?

-If your lawn doesn’t get enough rain through the summer, water deeply, consistently, and early in the day (so the water doesn’t evaporate).
-If temperatures aren’t excessively high, continue to fertilize.
+If the lawn doesn’t get enough rain through the summer, water deeply, consistently, and early in the day (so the water doesn’t evaporate).
+If temperatures aren’t excessively high, homeowners will want to continue to fertilize.
 When it’s hot and dry, mowing higher—around 3 to 4 inches—benefits grass by encouraging the roots to go deeper.
-You can continue to repair brown spots caused by pets and aerate to keep your lawn green.
+Homeowners will want to continue to repair brown spots caused by pets and aerate to keep the lawn green.

 Sources: HomeAdvisor, HomeGuide, Fixr, Bankrate